Hong Kong Tramways: Routes and stops

-HKT currently has around 120 tram stops, including its seven termini.
-The termini, from west to east, are Kennedy Town, Shek Tong Tsui, Western Market, Happy Valley, Causeway Bay, North Point, and Shau Kei Wan.
+HKT currently has around 120 tram stops, including its nine termini.
+The termini, from west to east, are Kennedy Town, Whitty Street Depot, Shek Tong Tsui, Western Market, Happy Valley, Causeway Bay, North Point, Sai Wan Ho Depot and Shau Kei Wan.
 The stops are densely located, with an average interval of 250 m between them.
 Several tram stops are located in the middle of the road on sheltered refugee islands, which are accessed by pedestrian crossings or footbridges.
 Track crossovers near the Davis Street, Eastern Street, Pedder Street, Admiralty MTR station, Gresson Street, Victoria Park, North Point Road, and Mount Parker Road stops are used in emergency situations, such as en-route traffic accidents.
 The majority of HKT stops have remained unchanged since their establishment, but some have had name changes.
 The Pedder Street stop was previously named Shu Shun Kwun (書信館), which referred to a now-demolished former General Post Office building.

+Most of the tram stops have dedicated platforms, albeit narrow, for passengers to wait for trams.
+However, 6 stops, namely Kennedy Town Praya, Hong Kong Cemetery, Wong Nai Chung Road, Nam Hong Street, Chai Wan Road, and the alighting stop of Shau Kei Wan Terminus, have no dedicated platforms and are instead located in the middle of the roadway.
+Passengers need to cross lanes for motor vehicles to board or alight from trams.
+Drivers of motor vehicles must stop behind the yellow 'stop' line at such stations and give way to pedestrians crossing to or from the tram, and must wait until there are no more passengers getting on or off the tram.

 Interchanges

 The Island line of the MTR is roughly parallel to the tram line between the Kennedy Town and Shau Kei Wan termini.
 Some sections of MTR tunnels are built directly under roads with tram tracks.
-Many HKT stops are in close proximity to MTR stations.
+Many HKT stops are near MTR stations.

 Ferry terminals can be accessed from the tram line via footbridges, such as the Hong Kong–Macau Ferry Terminal and the Central Ferry Piers.
 The latter contains Star Ferry Pier, which is one of the stops for the Star Ferry.